0kwame/lab-05-foundational-joseph-akayesi/README.md

 - How structured and systematic testing leads to more reliable and maintainable codebases
 - How to use `assertRaises` to verify that functions raise the correct exceptions in different scenarios
 - How to design stricter, more resilient business rules within functions (e.g., disallowing zero or negative amounts, preventing overdrafts), and reinforce them with targeted tests
+- How to design and use mock objects to test logging and external interactions.
+- How to leverage Optional typing in Python for clearer and safer APIs.
+- How to implement dependency injection in Python, demonstrated with the Transactions class logger.